Making dogs welcome at Tranquil Parks

 - Drinking bowls provided

 - The dog-friendly Red Lion Inn is a few minutes’ walk from the park

-- Free guides to dog friendly attractions and local walks in the information room and internet kiosk
+- Free guides to dog-friendly attractions and local walks on the park’s online information kiosk

 - Dog and cat foods available in the village store, a few minutes’ walk from the park (an emergency supply is available in reception)